A voice for

 Green leaves and stems are a perfect solution in obesity problems and weight management, as they are typically low in calories.
 The high level of vitamin A, K and C is important for physiological processes involved in bone health.
 Green leafy vegetables are a major source of iron and calcium in a healthy diet which are important in preventing chronic diseases, such as cancer, cardiovascular disease and diabetes, as they have anti-inflammatory and anti-carcinogenic activity (1, 4, 5).
 Beetroot leaves are also used to reduce blood pressure.

-• Into the heart of Beetroot
+• Into the heart of beetroot

 Beetroots have a broad nutritional profile including a wide range of vitamins, minerals and organic compounds such as betain, carotenoids, iron, folic acid, phosphorous, potassium, anthocyanins and nitrates.
 It is the betain that is responsible for beetroots’ vibrant red colour.